GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Before you begin

-This tutorial assumes that you already have a [Google Cloud account](https://console.cloud.google.com/freetrial).
-You should also ensure that the projects used in this tutorial are tied to a billing account, and that your `gcloud components` are updated to the latest version. <br/><br/>
+* This tutorial assumes that you already have a [Google Cloud account](https://console.cloud.google.com/freetrial).
+* That your `gcloud components` are updated to the latest version. <br/><br/>

 ## Objectives

-You will use the following architecture as an example to:
-* Install and set up Config Connector in namespaced mode
-* Install and set up the Config Sync operator
-* Enforce constraint policies using OPA Gatekeeper

-You will be implementing the following components:
-* A source code repository where the infrastructure Kubernetes Config Connector manifest files will live
-* A Google Kubernetes Engine cluster that will run Config Connector and Config Sync operators and OPA Gatekeeper
+* Deploy a Google Kubernetes Engine cluster that will run Config Connector, Config Sync operators and OPA Gatekeeper
-* Dev and prod namespaces for Config Connector resources
-* Corresponding dev and prod Google Cloud Projects
+* Use a source code repository to deploy GCP resources to multiple environments through Kubernetes manifest files
+* Enforce constraint policies on GCP resources using OPA Gatekeeper

 <br/><br/>

 ![Sample Architecture](sample-architecture.png) <br/><br/>

+## Set up

+1. Create three Google Cloud projects:
+    * Host project that will contain the Google Kubernetes Engine cluster
+    * Dev project: this will be a managed project that will contain GCP resources
+    * Prod project: this will be a managed project that will contain GCP resources
+2. Ensure that the three projects are tied to a billing account.

+<br></br>

 ## Config Connector